Torpoint Archives now has a Heritage Centre at Torpoint Library and Community Hub.

 - The establishment of a local Oral History Archive.

 Torpoint Archives grew out of two private collections started in the 1940’s and 50’s.
 This has grown since 1993 when it was registered as a non-profit charity and rented premises from Torpoint Town Council.
-Torpoint Archives currently rent three rooms from the council and are supported by them with grants that cover the rental costs.
-One room is for storage of artefacts, whilst the other two are used by volunteers for their research, presentations/displays and access for the public to visit, view and research.
+Torpoint Archives is supported by Torpoint Town Council and continues to support the work carried out by the volunteers, to record our local history.

 These records are constantly being added to, as an example, just recently hundreds of sports team photographs from the 1980’s/90’s and other records were donated by Torpoint Community College.
 All of these are being catalogued, added to our database and digitised, to provide a permanent record for future generations.